oauth-wg/oauth-selective-disclosure-jwt/draft-ietf-oauth-selective-disclosure-jwt.md

 provided by the transport protocol and does not specify any encryption mechanism.

-Implementers MUST ensure that the transport protocol provides confidentiality if the privacy of End-User data or correlation attacks are a concern.
-Implementers MAY define a JWT envelope format (as described in (#enveloping)) to encrypt the SD-JWT and associated Disclosures when transmitted over an insecure channel.
+Implementers MUST ensure that the transport protocol provides confidentiality, if the privacy of End-User data or correlation attacks are a concern.
+Implementers MAY define an envelope format (such as described in (#enveloping) or nesting the SD-JWT Combined Format as the plaintext payload of a JWE) to encrypt the SD-JWT and associated Disclosures when transmitted over an insecure channel.

 ## Decoy Digests {#decoy_digests_privacy}